AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ## Append Theme

 In some situations, it might be necessary to add some settings to all charts simultaneously over an existing theme.
 In this case AnyChart provides an {api:anychart#appendTheme}appendtheme(){api} method allowing to add a theme over another one.
 Settings defined through this method have higher priority than those set through the {api:anychart#theme}theme(){api} method.
-The next sample demonstrates it.
+The next sample demonstrates this.

 ```
 // append a theme